 - disposable apron

 The easiest way to ensure that your First Aid Kit essentials are always well stocked is to use a workplace service provider, like phs Group, who will not only provide everything on your First Aid Kit list in a handy and tidy First Aid Kit box, fully compliant with BS8599, they’ll also regularly inspect and restock the First Aid Kit supplies, ensuring items are in date so that the first aiders have access to all they need to carry out essential emergency first aid at work.
 After each service, you’ll receive an immediate automated email confirmation, detailing the site and products serviced, along with a time-captured signature from the staff member who witnessed the replenishment of the First Aid Kit essentials.
+Having a dedicated person who is for the contents of a first aid box will help ensure that you always have the supplies you need.

 Even better, you can tag the service of your First Aid Kit contents onto other services provided by phs Group, such as other medical services, waste disposal and hand dryer servicing.
 All of these services not only ensure that your business adheres to Health and Safety regulations but also removes pressure on your own staff to maintain these vital amenities.